If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 Csopak

 It’s a well-known wine-growing region on the northern shore.
-Take a wine tour at Márga Bisztro and taste signature wine from Csopak, Welschriesling.
+Take a wine tour at Márga Bisztroand taste the signature wine from Csopak, Welschriesling.

 Where to Stay in Csopak: Balatoni Élmény